tpaulus/power-schedule-access/README.md

 Usage
 -----
-Modify the schedule.py file to have the correct username and password as well as the PowerSchool login url
+Modify the schedule.py file to have the correct PowerSchool login url.
+Username and Password will be requested at runtime.

 License
 -------